 You can add some banana or strawberry slices to a peanut butter sandwich.
 Top a turkey sandwich with green leafy vegetables, tomatoes, and anything else they will eat.

 You can even make a subway-style vegetable sandwich by combining several vegetables with some mayonnaise or mustard on bread.

 For yourself, you might combine your vegetable ingredients of choice to create a salad bowl or use gluten-free bread for a sandwich if you are eating a gluten-free diet.

 Set out a variety of chopped vegetables, sliced avocado, leafy greens, and several salad dressing choices, and let everybody create their perfect salad.
 You can add a soup option, cocktail umbrellas and sit together to discuss with toasted bread cut into squares for homemade croutons.

 If you want to avoid gluten, make a portion of gluten-free croutons for yourself.
 Make this quick and easy any day of the week by cooking soup in bulk in advance and storing it in the freezer in several portions.

 5. DRINK YOUR FRUITS & VEGETABLES

 Keep a variety of fruit and vegetable juices in the fridge and encourage your family to drink them as snacks.
 Be creative.
 Start "family cocktail hour" by pouring everybody a glass of their favorite fruit juice over ice.
-Add some curly straws, cocktail umbrellas, and sit together to talk about how everybody's day went.
+Add some curly straws and cocktail umbrellas, and sit together to discuss how everybody's day went.